-Chondrosarcomatous: Similar to osteosarcomatous, chondrosarcomatous occurs when spindle-shaped cartilage cells grow within the mesothelium.
+Chondrosarcomatous: The chondrosarcomatous cell subtype occurs when spindle-shaped cartilage cells grow within the mesothelium.

 Biphasic cells are the classification given when both epithelioid and sarcomatoid cells are found together and are sometimes referred to as “mixed mesothelioma.”
 The prominence of one cell type over the other will help determine how the cancer behaves—whether it clumps and spreads slowly like epithelioid cells, or takes over the body quickly like sarcomatoid cells.

 Biphasic cases with higher percentages of sarcomatoid cells are more challenging to treat than those with lower percentages, simply because sarcomatoid cells are more aggressive and resilient than epithelioid cells.